powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 Area Total Mismatch = Interchange - Interchange Target + Slack Injection
 $$

-Where:
+Where:<br>
-* "Interchange" is the sum of the power flows at the boundaries of the area (load sign convention i.e. counted positive for imports).
+* "Interchange" is the sum of the power flows at the boundaries of the area (load sign convention i.e. counted positive for imports).<br>
-* "Interchange Target" is the interchange target parameter of the area.
+* "Interchange Target" is the interchange target parameter of the area.<br>
 * "Slack Injection" is the active power mismatch of the slack bus(es) present in the area (see [Slack bus mismatch attribution](#slack-bus-mismatch-attribution)).

 The outer loop iterates until the absolute value of this mismatch is below the configured [parameter `areaInterchangePMaxMismatch`](parameters.md#areainterchangepmaxmismatch) for all areas.